A17 road (England): Usage

-The A17 is a major route for large goods vehicles (LGV) accessing Lincolnshire and Norfolk from northern England and the Midlands and is also a major holiday route particularly in the summer months for cars and caravans making their way from the north of England to East Anglian seaside resorts of Hunstanton, Wells-next-the-Sea, Sheringham, Cromer and Great Yarmouth as it one of only two direct routes which link Norfolk with the A1, the other being the A47.
-The A17 has very few stretches of dual-carriageway (four in total) with the longest being the Sleaford bypass which is 3 mi long with the second-longest at Beckingham which is just 1/2 mi long and the other two stretches are at roundabouts in Long Sutton and Sutton Bridge both of which are under 1/4 mi long.
+The A17 is a major route for large goods vehicles (LGV) accessing Lincolnshire and Norfolk from northern England and the Midlands and is also a major holiday route particularly in the summer months for cars and caravans making their way from the north of England to East Anglian seaside resorts of Hunstanton, Wells-next-the-Sea, Sheringham, Cromer and Great Yarmouth as it is one of only two direct routes which link Norfolk with the A1, the other being the A47.
+The A17 has very few stretches of dual-carriageway (four in total) with the longest being the Sleaford bypass which is 3 mi long with this section containing the only grade separated junctions on the route with the second-longest at Beckingham which is just 1/2 mi long and the other two stretches are at roundabouts in Long Sutton and Sutton Bridge both of which are under 1/4 mi long.
 In addition, there are several stretches of dual carriageway at junctions.
 It is one of two main routes for residents of East Anglia to get to the north of England (and vice versa).
 The other is the A47 via Peterborough, which is a longer route but has more dual carriageway, particularly around Peterborough, though it too remains mostly single carriageway.

 The A17 was formerly a trunk road, but was reclassified as a principal road (maintained by the local authority) in 2002.
 The A47 retains trunk road status as far as its junction with the A1.